StyraInc/rego-style-guide/style-guide.md

 Regal rule.
 Get started with [Regal, the Rego linter](https://docs.styra.com/regal).
 :::

-## Packages

-### Package name should make file location
+### Package name should match file location

-When naming packages, the package name should reflect the file's location.
+When naming packages, the package name should reflect the file location.
 This makes the package implementation easier to find when looking up from elsewhere in a project as well.

+When choosing to follow this recommendation, there are two options:

+- **Matching the directory and filename**
+  - Pros: Reduced nesting for simple policies.
+  - Cons: Large packages can become unwieldy in long files.
+- **Matching the directory only**
+  - Pros: Large packages can be broken into many files.
+  - Cons: Exception needed to co-locate test files (i.e. `pacakge foo_test` should still be in `foo/`).

+Either is acceptable, just remember to use the same convention throughout your project.

+#### Matching the directory and filename

 **Avoid**